This recipe is sponsored by Pine Brand glass noodles.

 - Add the meat, turn the heat up to medium high and cook just until about 80% done.

 - Add the noodles, then pour the rest of the sauce on top of the noodles.
-Rinse the sauce bowl with about 3 Tbsp of the water and pour it in.
+Rinse the sauce bowl with about 3 tablespoon of the water and pour it in.
 Toss everything until the noodles have absorbed all the sauce and are fully cooked.

 - Once the noodles have absorbed all the sauce, give it a taste to see if the noodles are done to your liking.
 If you want them softer, add another splash of water and toss them until they're dry again